The National Archives and Footnote.com Launch Online African American History Collection

 Over a million pages of original documents, letters and photos, most digitized for the first time.

 Lindon, UT - January 29, 2009 – In celebration of Black History Month, Footnote.com is launching its African American Collection.
-Footnote.comicon has been working with the National Archives and Records Administration (NARA) in Washington, D.C., to digitize records that provide a view into the lives of African Americans that few have seen before.
+Footnote.com has been working with the National Archives and Records Administration (NARA) in Washington, D.C., to digitize records that provide a view into the lives of African Americans that few have seen before.

 “These records cover subjects including slavery, military service, and issues facing African Americans dating back to the late 18th century,” explains James Hastings, Director of Access Programs at NARA.
 “Making these records available online will help people to better understand the history and sacrifice that took place in this country.”